Population

 Not applicable |

-DIRECTLY APPLICABLE LEGAL ACTS Regulation (EU) No 1260/2013 of the European Parliament and of the Council of 20 November 2013 on European demographic statistics (Text with EEA relevance) Regulation (EU) No 205/2014 of 4 March 2014 laying down uniformed conditions for the implementation of Regulation (EU) No 1260/2013 of the European Parliament and the Council on European demographic statistics, as regards breakdowns of data, deadlines and data revisions OTHER LEGAL ACTS Not available OTHER AGREEMENTS Statistical Office of the European Union (Eurostat) World Health Organization (WHO) United Nations Statistics Division (UNSD) United Nations Children’s Fund (UNICEF) |
+DIRECTLY APPLICABLE LEGAL ACTS Regulation (EU) No 1260/2013 of the European Parliament and of the Council of 20 November 2013 on European demographic statistics (Text with EEA relevance) Regulation (EU) No 205/2014 of 4 March 2014 laying down uniformed conditions for the implementation of Regulation (EU) No 1260/2013 of the European Parliament and the Council on European demographic statistics, as regards breakdowns of data, deadlines and data revisions OTHER LEGAL ACTS Not available OTHER AGREEMENTS Statistical Office of the European Union (Eurostat); World Health Organization (WHO); United Nations Statistics Division (UNSD); United Nations Children’s Fund (UNICEF) |

-The dissemination of data collected for the production of official statistics is based on the requirements laid down in §§ 34 and 35 of the Official Statistics Act.
-The principles for treatment of confidential data can be found here. |
+The dissemination of data collected for the production of official statistics is based on the requirements laid down in §§ 32, 34, 35 and 38 of the Official Statistics Act.
+At European level, § 5 of Regulation (EC) No 223/2009 of the European Parliament and of the Council sets out common principles and guidelines for ensuring the confidentiality of data used for the production of statistics and for access to confidential data. | |

 Notifications about the dissemination of statistics are published in the release calendar, which is available on the website.
 Every year on 1 October, the release times of the statistical database, news releases, main indicators by IMF SDDS and publications for the following year are announced in the release calendar (in the case of publications – the release month). | |